imkaywu/3drecon_dataset/result.md

 ## Evaluation 1: accurate description, successful result <a name="eval1"></a>

-In this section, we evaluate whether the interpreter can return a successful reconstruction result given a valid description of problem condition, see results in Figure 2.
+In this section, we evaluate whether the interpreter can return a successful reconstruction result given a valid description of problem condition, see results in **Figure 2**.
 The figure is divided into two sections, one for synthetic dataset and another for real-world dataset.
 The ‘Algo’ row shows the algorithm selected by the interpreter.
 The ‘Results’ row shows the reconstruction results of the corresponding algorithm, and the ‘Baseline’ row demonstrate the results of the baseline method.
 We utilize visual phenomena, such as surface roughness, holes, spikes as indicators of the reconstruction quality.

 The baseline method achieves decent reconstruction results on all objects.
 Though due to the resolution of the voxel grids, the surfaces are relatively rough.
 Further, the surface concavities fail to be carved out for concave objects (Bust).
 The performance of the interpreter on both synthetic and real-world datasets are consistent in that the algorithms selected by the interpreter consistently outperform the baseline technique.
 All results have much smoother reconstructed surfaces, especially those of EPS and GSL, which is an indicator that the accuracy of the results are much higher using the selected algorithm.
 Further, erroneous results, such as surface holes, obtrutions, spikes are absent from the reconstruction results, which indi- cates that the selected algorithms can achieve completeness, and angular error no worse than the baseline.